Daria Saville vs. Katerina Siniakova: Prediction and Match Betting Odds | China Open

 Daria Saville vs. Katerina Siniakova Trends and Insights

-- In the WTA Ningbo, China Women Singles 2023 (her previous tournament), Siniakova was beaten in the quarterfinals by No. 87-ranked Nadia Podoroska, 1-6, 1-6.
+- Siniakova most recently played on September 28, 2023 in the quarterfinals of the WTA Ningbo, China Women Singles 2023 and was taken down 1-6, 1-6 by No. 87-ranked Nadia Podoroska.

-- In her 16 matches over the past year across all court surfaces, Saville has played an average of 21.3 games.
+- Saville has played 16 matches over the past year across all court types, and 21.3 games per match.

-- Through six matches over the past 12 months on hard courts, Saville has played 18.8 games per match and won 46.0% of them.
+- On hard courts, Saville has played six matches over the past 12 months, totaling 18.8 games per match while winning 46.0% of games.

-- Siniakova is averaging 20.9 games per match through her 35 matches played in the past 12 months across all court surfaces, winning 51.1% of those games.
+- Siniakova has averaged 20.9 games per match through her 35 matches played in the past 12 months across all court surfaces, while winning 51.1% of the games.

-- Siniakova is averaging 21.2 games per match and 11.0 games per set in 26 matches on hard courts in the past year.
+- On hard courts, Siniakova has played 26 matches and averaged 21.2 games per match and 11.0 games per set.

-- Saville and Siniakova have met once dating back to 2015, in the Miami Open presented by Itau Round of 32.
-Saville won that matchup 6-0, 1-0.
+- In the one match between Saville and Siniakova dating back to 2015, in the Miami Open presented by Itau Round of 32, Saville was victorious 6-0, 1-0.

-- Saville and Siniakova have matched up in two total sets, with Saville claiming two of them and Siniakova zero.
+- In two sets between Saville and Siniakova, Saville has yet to lose one.

-- Saville has captured seven games (100.0% win rate) against Siniakova, who has secured zero games.
+- When squaring off against Siniakova, Saville has taken all seven games.

-- Saville and Siniakova have matched up one time, averaging seven games and two sets per match.
+- Siniakova and Saville have faced off one time, and they have averaged 7.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.